wayism/org/content/core-texts/_index.md

 ---
 title: "Core Wayist Texts"
-description: "Wayism does not have "holy books", we have revered teaching passed down for millennia.
-This section presents the core teaching."
+description: 'Wayism does not have "holy books", we have revered teaching passed down for millennia.
+This section presents the core teaching.'
-draft: false
+draft: true

 ---